oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 #### Updating deployed applications for domain home in image

 Frequent updates of deployed applications using a continuous integration/continuous delivery (CI/CD) process is a very common use case.
-The process for applying an updated application is different for domain home in image than it is for domain home on PV.
+The process for applying an updated application is different for domain home in image and model in image than it is for domain home on PV.
 A rolling compatible application update is where some servers are running the old version and some are running the new version of the application during the rolling restart process.
 On the other hand, an application update that is not rolling compatible requires that all the servers in the domain be shutdown and restarted.